Casual Spring Decorating Cottage Living Room Tour

 Sometimes, it really pays to wait until you find just the right thing.
 And I waited.

 Letting your homes decor evolve over time can be hugely satisfying (as well as more budget friendly) if you aren’t in a rush, and let the pieces fall into place at a little slower pace.
+I must say though, the one thing I do miss in our home is having a staircase!
+I was casually surfing the internet when I came across Pear Stairs.
+Missing out on some of those amazing designs is one of the very few cons to living in our cottage.

 It’s been so nice to slowly tweak and add things that make our home function better for us.
 Like adding the brass wall sconce light fixtures last Summer.
 And upgrading the drapery hardware, that make the room feel more like I want it to.